-But do you know that you may have a more than average risk of developing breast cancer?
-Do you know what may be placing you at this increased risk, and are you aware of how to mitigate these risks?
+But do you know if you may have a more than average risk of developing breast cancer?
+Do you know what may be placing you at this increased risk, and are you aware of how to manage these risks?

 Estimating breast cancer risk for an individual is difficult, and most cancers are not attributable to risk factors other than female gender and increasing age.
 Therefore, population screening and preventative measures for early detection are needed.
 Imaging, in addition to a clinical breast exam, is an integral part of breast cancer screening and detection.

 According to the National Comprehensive Cancer Network, and for a woman without a personal history of breast cancer, there are several areas that can contribute to increased breast cancer risk.
 These include: